 The following 5 tips are for HR professionals who want to build their online presence and boost their employer brand.
 Let’s get it started!

 Your activities on LinkedIn should always count on building a community.
 They interact with you continuously, thus strengthening the bond with your company.
 If one of your followers is looking for a new job, the odds are that your personal and company profiles will be found first.
 The benefits for you and your community: constantly provide insights and company’s everyday life.
 Use your community as a talent pool, since you are already in contact with your followers, it will be easier for you to convince these people of your business and position.

 Find Candidates and Target Them

-On social media you will be seen and perceived faster.
-The members move privately and professionally on the social networks – several times a day, so members are constantly confronted with job advertisements and updates.
+On social media, you will be seen and perceived faster.
+The members move privately and professionally on social networks – several times a day, so members are constantly confronted with job advertisements and updates.
 For example, you can also reach interested candidates who are willing to move but are not actively looking for a job.

 How should your company profile be designed?

 Company Description: Your candidates want to know who they are applying to.
 For this reason, start a dialogue with your page visitors in the “About us” field.
 Answer the “how” instead of “what”, e.g. How do you help the world with your product and services?

 Maintain Jobs page: Always list all vacancies on your Jobs page – no matter how big your business is and how many jobs are currently advertised on your job page.
 Vacancies are displayed to LinkedIn users through a special algorithm.
 In addition, interested candidates from your community and their contacts will visit your Jobs page.